Legal Claim Assistant

 Determining liability and fault in motor vehicle claims

-Establishing liability can be straightforward or complicated, depending on the facts.
+Establishing liability can be straightforward or complicated, depending on the accident details.
 When one party clearly violated a traffic law, such as running a red light, distracted driving, DUI accidents, or hit-and-run accidents involving a motorist leaving the scene, liability tends to be obvious.
 Pedestrian accidents involve individuals not using a motor vehicle to move on or near a roadway, and they can pursue claims against drivers if injured.
 However, disputes can arise if there is uncertainty over which driver had the right-of-way or if the evidence is incomplete.

 What evidence strengthens a motor vehicle claim for damages